 How to Store Sweet Potatoes for the Winter: The Complete Guide

-There are some key tips you need to know when you are storing sweet potatoes for the winter.
+There are some key tips you need to know when you are storing sweet potatoes for the winter or long term.

 To store sweet potatoes for the winter, you need to buy or grow quality sweet potatoes, get rid of any rotten ones, pick a suitable container, and keep your potatoes in the dark.
 You need to ensure they have room to “breathe,” they stay humid, keep them cool, and check them every few weeks or so.